ZGCDDoo/ZGCDDoo.github.io/software.md

 ## GitHub

 My github repository can be found here [ZGCDDoo](https://github.com/ZGCDDoo).
 The exciting projects are unfortunately private for academic and competitive reasons.
 Once my studies are finished, my Continuous time Quantum Monte Carlo Solvers will be made publicly available.
 A simple (non-parallel, not fully optimized) Quantum Monte Carlo code written in efficient C++ is freely available on my *Github*.
+Please feel free to contact me if you wish to obtain the more serious Quantum Monte Carlo solvers, I will consider adding you as a collaborator to the project.

 ## Python packages
 My python packages can be found on *Github*.
 They are also installable via **pip**, the python package manager